 Embedding Guide

-formulon-cell is designed to be embedded.
-The bundled playground happens to mount the package with presets.full(), but most applications will drop down to a smaller preset and add only the pieces they need.
+formulon-cell is a reference UI library, so its pieces are intentionally reusable.
+The bundled playground mounts the package with presets.full(), but hosts that adopt ideas from it should usually start with a smaller preset and add only the pieces they need.

 Glossary: preset vs extension

 A preset is a curated list of features.
-An extension is a single composable feature factory. presets.full() returns what amounts to a long array of extensions; you can build the same array yourself.
+An extension is a single composable feature factory. presets.minimal() / presets.standard() / presets.full() each return a plain FeatureFlags object — not an array of extensions; you can build the same set of flags yourself.

 Three host shapes